 David experienced his fair share of suffering, and at times because of his own actions.
 Yet, God never abandoned him.
 Echoing the promise of Jesus, in this psalm God reveals Himself to be present even when circumstances (and our own human thinking) says God is absent.
 David understood the truth of Jesus’ words.
 That is why by the end of Psalm 13, David’s tone shifts from pleading to rejoicing.

-What Truth Can Christians Draw from God’s Omnipresence?
+What Truth Can Christians Draw from God Being 'There with You Always'

 God always being near means that He is omnipresent (everywhere).
 What Jesus revealed to His disciples through His promise of nearness was that He was God, but also some other truths.